Muhammet-Gokmen/Muhammet-Gokmen/README.md

 I am working on AWS/DevOps engineer.
 <br/>

-- Python, HTML5, CSS3, Network,SQL, Git, GitHub,Linux,CDLC,AWS-DevOps.
+- Python, HTML5, CSS3, Network,SQL, Git, GitHub,Linux,CDLC,AWS-DevOps,Kubernet
+.

 - 💬 Ask  me about anything that you want to learn or for more information keep in touch me.